energymon/energymon/msr/README.md

 This implementation of the `energymon` interface reads Package-level energy data from Intel Model Specific Registers on Linux platforms.
+It supports CPUs that implement the standard Running Average Power Limit (RAPL) interface, as described in the Intel Software Developer's Manual, Volume 3A.

+Use the [raplcap-msr](../raplcap-msr) implementation for broader Intel CPU support, automatic detection of multi-package and multi-die systems, and support for other power domains.

 ## Prerequisites